 Even though we were not in Singapore when the momentous Trump-Kim summit took place, we followed the news closely on CNA and rejoiced when they signed on the denuclearisation agreement.
 One step closer to world peace.

 Activities in Resorts

 In comparison with the more established resorts, Holiday Villa had a limited list of activities.
 This could be intentional since most guests would be frolicking in their villas’ private pool anyway.
-There’s a spa within the resort that provides massage, facial, manicure and pedicure, and you can even opt for in-room massage.
+There’s a spa within the resort that provides massage, facial, manicure and pedicure services, and you can even opt for a private in-room massage.

 Their modest list of activities included archery, ATV, kayaking, stand up paddling, biking and trampoline.

-Alexis and Sophie went for the ATV 100cc where they were guided by a staff into a small jungle area and rode along the beach where they spotted monkeys too.
+Alexis and Sophie went for the ATV 100cc where they were guided by a staff into a small jungle area and rode along the beach where they spotted monkeys.

 The ATV ride was meant to be a single rider, but they made an exception if the kid is young like Sophie.
 We paid $30 for the activity and if you go for the 150cc ride, it’s $120 for 30 minutes According to the staff, this one takes you on a more rugged terrain.

 In the mornings, we also saw some guests kayaking when there was a high tide.